epardee/freshdesk_status_changer/README.md

 ###Example usage:

-Friday evening - change all 'Pending' tickets in view to 'On Hold':
+**Friday evening** - change all 'Pending' tickets in view to 'On Hold' so they do not close over the weekend:

-python preserve_pending_tickets.py -a 1a2b3c4d5e6f -c contoso -v 123456789 -f 3 -t 7
+*python preserve_pending_tickets.py -a 1a2b3c4d5e6f -c contoso -v 123456789 -f 3 -t 7*

-Monday Morning - change those tickets we altered back to 'Pending' to reset the autoclose timer
+**Monday Morning** - change those tickets we altered back to 'Pending' to reset the autoclose timer

-python preserve_pending_tickets.py -a 1a2b3c4d5e6f -c contoso -v 123456789 -f 7 -t 3 -r
+*python preserve_pending_tickets.py -a 1a2b3c4d5e6f -c contoso -v 123456789 -f 7 -t 3 -r*